39202276245_e3c404bc95_o.jpg

 THE PROCESS

-All complaints are forwarded to the Office of the Inspector General.
+All complaints are forwarded to the OIG.
 Complaints are then forwarded to the Sheriff's Department for investigation, which can be monitored by Inspector General staff.